 - There is a need for identifying hot spots and individual students.

-When asked to fill in a questionaire about how they felt the lesson had gone, 64% of the students felt that they had not had a fair deal re teacher time.
+When asked to fill in a questionnaire about how they felt the lesson had gone, 64% of the students felt that they had not had a fair deal re teacher time.
 A significant minority had taken too much of their teacher’s attention.

 This e-bulletin issue was first published in February 2010

 About the author: Dave Stott has 30 years’ teaching experience including seven years as a headteacher.
-He has worked in mainstream and special schools, and Local Authority behaviour support services.
+He has worked in mainstream and special schools, and Local Authority behavior support services.
 Dave is now a writer, consultant and trainer.